WebCimes/webcimes-select/README.md

 ### Customize text:
 You can customize the default text by setting these options:
 - `placeholderText` is used to set/replace basic placeholder text.
+- `removeOptionText` is the title and aria-label text that appears on remove option button.
+- `removeAllOptionsText` is the title and aria-label text that appears on remove all options button.
 - `searchPlaceholderText` matches the placeholder text inside the search field in the dropdown container.
 - `searchNoResultsText` is the text that appears if no results are found from the search field.